Satwant-Singh-ADS/Satwant201.github.io/_posts/Anomaly Detection in Fraud Analytics - Isolation Forest.md

 Let’s add some technical terminology to illustrate what I just talked about.

 #### Swamping
-Swamping : Since anomalies are very rare events ( ~0.1 % to 1% ), it makes it very difficult for any machine learning algorithm to predict this rare class with very high accuracy.
+Since anomalies are very rare events ( ~0.1 % to 1% ), it makes it very difficult for any machine learning algorithm to predict this rare class with very high accuracy.
 Swamping is a phenomenon of labelling a normal point as anomaly.
 The problem becomes graver, when an action or investigation is triggered basis this faulty model and businesses loose trust in such anomaly detection engines.

 ## *"It is better 100 guilty Persons should escape than that one innocent Person should suffer”- Benjamin Franklin*

 #### Masking
-Masking: In this phenomena, the anomaly points are classified as normal data points by the model.
+In this phenomena, the anomaly points are classified as normal data points by the model.
 This issue is more prevalent when using clustering algorithms to identify anomalies and the fraud clusters get merged with normal data point clusters.

 Any anomaly detection should be immune to both swamping and masking.